ProHance

 4 CONTRAINDICATIONS

-ProHance is contraindicated in patients with known allergic or hypersensitivity reactions to ProHance [see Warnings and Precautions (5.2)].
+ProHance is contraindicated in patients with known allergic or hypersensitivity reactions to ProHance [see Warnings and Precautions (5.3)].

 5 WARNINGS AND PRECAUTIONS

-5.1 Nephrogenic Systemic Fibrosis (NSF)
+5.2 Nephrogenic Systemic Fibrosis

 Screen patients for acute kidney injury and other conditions that may reduce renal function.
 Features of acute kidney injury consist of rapid (over hours to days) and usually reversible decrease in kidney function, commonly in the setting of surgery, severe infection, injury or drug-induced kidney toxicity.
 Serum creatinine levels and estimated GFR may not reliably assess renal function in the setting of acute kidney injury.
 For patients at risk for chronically reduced renal function (for example, age greater than 60 years, diabetes mellitus or chronic hypertension), estimate the GFR through laboratory testing.

 Among the factors that may increase the risk for NSF are repeated or higher than recommended doses of a GBCA and the degree of renal impairment at the time of exposure.
 Record the specific GBCA and the dose administered to a patient.
 For patients at highest risk for NSF, do not exceed the recommended ProHance dose and allow a sufficient period of time for elimination of the drug prior to re-administration.
-For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the contrast agent’s elimination.
-The usefulness of hemodialysis in the prevention of NSF is unknown. [see Clinical Pharmacology (12)].
+For patients receiving hemodialysis, physicians may consider the prompt initiation of hemodialysis following the administration of a GBCA in order to enhance the contrast agent’s Page 4 elimination.
+The usefulness of hemodialysis in the prevention of NSF is unknown [see Clinical Pharmacology (12)].

 All MedLibrary.org resources are included in as near-original form as possible, meaning that the information from the original provider has been rendered here with only typographical or stylistic modifications and not with any substantive alterations of content, meaning or intent.